sinaheidari7/Digit-Extractor/README.md

 # Digit-Extractor

-Program receives a positive number and outputs each digit separately
+Program receives a positive number and outputs the sum of the number.